Chrysler Museum Covid FAQ

 - Use the Marked Entrance: At the main entrance, please only enter through the doors specified “Entrance.”

-- Visitor Guide: Visitor Guides are available for pickup or digitally and will not be reused.
+- Visitor Guide: Printed Visitor Guides are available for pickup at the Welcome Desk and will not be reused.
 A digital version of the Visitor Guide is also available for smartphones.

 What safety precautions will the Museum implement?

 - Employees who test positive for COVID-19, are experiencing COVID-19 symptoms, or have had close contact with a person experiencing symptoms or diagnosed with COVID-19 are required to stay home for at least 14 days.